 Below is a summary of the features covered in this guide.
 Some of these functions may not be available in your menu.
-Access the menu by pressing the ESC key.
-The first menu item, ALARM SILENCE?, is displayed.
-This function can be selected by pressing the ENT key.
-Doing this has the same effect as pressing the ALARM SILENCE key.
+Access the menu by pressing the [ESC] key.
+The first menu item, ALARM SILENCE ?, is displayed.
+This function can be selected by pressing the [ENT] key.
+Doing this has the same effect as pressing the [ALARM SILENCE] key.

-Pressing the NEXT key when ALARM SILENCE? is displayed will bring up the second menu item, which is TROUBLE SILENCE?.
-Pressing NEXT again displays the third item in the menu, DETECTOR RESET?
-Pressing NEXT once more displays the fourth menu item, ANNUNCIATOR RESET?
+Pressing the [NEXT] key when ALARM SILENCE ? is displayed brings up the second menu item, which is TROUBLE SILENCE ?.
+Pressing [NEXT] again displays the third item in the menu, DETECTOR RESET ?.
+Pressing [NEXT] once more displays the fourth menu item, ANNUNCATOR RESET ?.
 These menu items perform the same functions as the first four keys on the command center.
-Continue pressing the NEXT key to access special menu items that may have been programmed into your system by your servicing company.
-Pressing the ENT key while one of these items is displayed will perform that function.
-Each of these functions is described in the following pages.
+Continue pressing the [NEXT] key to access special menu items that might be programmed into your system by your servicing company.
+Pressing the [ENT] key while one of these items is displayed performs that function.
+Each of these functions is described in the following pages: